 Figure 4-3 shows past trends, projections, and the Commonwealth's CY 2024 and 2026 targets for the number of serious injuries.
 Five-year rolling averages for the serious injury-oriented measures had been decreasing over time in both Massachusetts and the Boston region until 2021.
-After increases in 2021 and 2022, the Commonwealth expects an approximate 10% drop in serious injuries between 2022 and 2024, making serious injuries for 2020-2024 roughly equal to the last period of 2018-2022.Based on these calculations, the Commonwealth set a target that anticipates an average of 2,708 serious injuries for 2020-24, and 2,603 serious injuries for 2022-2026, which the MPO also accepted.
+After increases in 2021 and 2022, the Commonwealth expects an approximate ten percent decrease in serious injuries between 2022 and 2024, making serious injuries for 2020-24 roughly equal to the last period of 2018-22.
+Based on these calculations, the Commonwealth set a target that anticipates an average of 2,708 serious injuries for 2020-24 and 2,603 serious injuries for 2022-26, which the MPO also accepted.